Facebook

 The Mariposa Biomass group, using funds from local investors, has purchased a parcel in the Mariposa Industrial Park (67), and has leased, with option to buy, a second parcel, so we now have the site control required by various grants and necessary to obtain County Permits.
 The biomass plant will be located on the parcel 067 (bottom left) and our fuel storage area will be on parcel 066 (top left).

 One of the advantages of locating in the Mariposa Industrial Park is that it is zoned for industrial use, as opposed to light industrial, and has well defined standards for the heights of building and allowable noise levels.
-We are in the process of doing a noise study as a part of our County Use Permit, but based on noise levels on well characterized pieces of equipment, such as the GE Jenbacher engines and measurements Cortus has done at their pilot plant, we are confident that we can meet the required noise levels at our property boundaries and at Highway 49.
-While the generator will operate 24/7, truck and front end loader traffic on the site will be limited to daytime hours as is the case with neighboring Outback Materials also located in the Mariposa Industrial Park.
+We have done a noise study as a part of our County Use Permit.
+We are confident that we can meet the required noise levels at our property boundaries and at Highway 49.

 Does the project make sense financially?
 How is it being financed?